Sie sind hier : Startseite → AEG Telefunken→ 1945 - Intelligence Report SRM-1

 • Dr. Wutke and associates.

-During the tests of the method for broadcast transmission at the Reichsrundfunkgesellschaft (Broadcasting Society of the Reich in Berlin) Dr. von Braunmühl and Dr. Weber 1941 found an essential improvement in the method which gave a "unbeleavable" (das war nicht leserlich) of lowering in the back ground noise level.
+During the tests of the method for broadcast transmission at the Reichsrundfunkgesellschaft (Broadcasting Society of the Reich in Berlin) Dr. von Braunmühl and Dr. Weber 1941 found an essential improvement in the method which gave a "unbelievable" (das war nicht leserlich) of lowering in the back ground noise level.
 This "übertraf" considarably the extent of the volume of the record (gemeint ist die Schellack-Aufnahme).
 At this time the magnetophon method became the topmost of all sound recording methods.

 On account of the growing demands from varied consumers, AEG and I.G.- decided, to create an independant branch establishment known as the Magnetophon Society.
 This company has been in Berlin since 1942.
 Dr. Schlepelmann and Dr. Mathias were appointed as managers.
 The Magnetophon Society transacted business with the consumers from this time but at the same time was in close contact with the patent firms.